anakamuro/project_1/README.md

     })
     }

 As a user, you need to have a hit button to draw another cards or more cards.
+So, you need to make a function, hit player function.
+In the case, you need to use a selectRandom function again and you need to push to the player hand.
+Then you need to put a div and connect with newCardNode.

-   function hit(){
+   function hitPlayer(){
-     .....pop()     take out one or two card and show the card on the screen
+     const newCard = selectRandomCard()
+     playerHand.push(newCard);
+     const newCardNode = CARD_MODEL.cloneNode(true);
+     newCardNode.innerHTML = newCard;
+     PLAYER.append(newCardNode)
+     ...
      }
 As a user, you need to have a stay or stand button not to draw another card and match against the opponent

    function stay(){
      not draw any card and add the total number of points
      display total number of points of computer and player and display the winner
      }
 As a user, you need to have a determineWinner function and inside the function, put all the logic.